josephzhong/FM/README.md

 # FM
-Factorization Machines
+Factorization Machines implemented in tensorflow.
-support order > 2 and O(kn) time complexity when training.
+Support order > 2 and O(kn) time complexity when training.